Withdrawal of the General Preferential Tariff (GPT) from 72 Beneficiary Countries

 Entitlement to the LDCT for two of the countries listed above – Equatorial Guinea and Maldives - will also be removed on January 1, 2015.
 These countries currently benefit from both preferential tariff treatments.

-For detailed information, please refer to the applicable Customs Notice (links below) issued by the Canada Border Services Agency (CBSA).
+For detailed information, please refer to the Canada Border Services Agency's Memorandum D11-4-4.